Salmamohamedm/MultiCloudDevOpsProject-/README.md

  - Monitoring and Logging OpenShift Cluster

 #   Prerequisites
-- Before you begin, ensure you have the following tools installed
+- Before diving in, make sure to have the essential tools installed and ready for action.
 - Terraform
 - Ansible
 - AWS CLI